oregon coast

 Rogue River - Siskiyou National Forest

 Located at the southwestern corner of the state, the twin Rogue River National Forest and Siskiyou National Forest cover a vast section of the Southern Oregon Coast Range.
-The various wild rivers and their waterfalls (profiled here) are important natural landmarks but the old-growth forests and their many giant trees are as well.
-Two areas in particular are noteworthy.
+The various wild rivers and their waterfalls (profiled here) are important natural landmarks, as are the old-growth forests and their many giant trees.
+Two areas, in particular, are noteworthy.

 Coquille River Falls RNA - IMG_0983.jpeg